niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Personal Project Log(XP values explained).md

 In Week#4, we discussed the different parts of the game UI and wireframe thoroughly.
 Every team member has some new ideas, and we acheived a nice outcome by keeping our discussions and meeting always to the point and respectfull to other team members.

-In week #5, we as team showed respect for every team members time and decided upon a feasible time frame that is manageable to everyone.
-Zoom meetings as a mode of communication was also practiced so that the entire team can work around their schedule.
+In week #5, we as team showed respect for every team members time by meeting online using Zoom, and agreed upon a time frame that would work for all team members.